-Elizabethtown College is one of only two exclusive colleges that offers The Early Assurance Program with Pennsylvania State University College of Medicine's Master of Public Health Program.
 The program was established to encourage undergraduate students to pursue careers as Public Health Professionals who focus on improvement of population health and reduce health disparities - across Pennsylvania, the nation, and the world - through excellence in education, research, and service.
-This program gives these students the option for automatic matriculation to The Pennsylvania State University College of Medicine's Master of Public Health Program upon completing a Bachelor's degree, maintaining competitive grade point average, and GRE Test scores as stipulated by The Pennsylvania State University College of Medicine.
+This program gives students the option for automatic matriculation to The Pennsylvania State University College of Medicine's Master of Public Health Program upon completing a Bachelor's degree in Biology, Chemistry, General Science, Psychology, or Social Work (other majors must be approved by the Penn State University's Public Health program), a cumulative grade point average of 3.5 or higher, and GRE Test scores as stipulated by The Pennsylvania State University College of Medicine.